-Harry Meeks is entering his 28th year at the helm of the Vincennes University Women's Basketball Team.
+Harry Meeks is entering his 29th year at the helm of the Vincennes University Women's Basketball Team.
 He is also the VU Athletic Director.
 Coach Meeks notched his 600th VU victory on December 3rd, 2016.
-As the most successful coach in the program's history, Meeks has an overall record through the 2017-18 campaign of 641-245.
+As the most successful coach in the program's history, Meeks entered the 2019-20 season with an overall record of 664-253.

 Coach Meeks took over prior to the 1991-92 season.
-The following year, he led VU to its best record ever, 32-2, and a fifth place finish in the NJCAA Div.
-I National Championship Tournament.
-Another highlight of Meeks' VU tenure was the 1997-98 team reeling off 29 consecutive wins to start of the season.
+The following year, he led VU to its best record ever, 32-2, and a fifth-place finish in the NJCAA Division I National Championship Tournament.
+Another highlight of Meeks' VU tenure was the 1997-98 team reeling off 29 consecutive wins to start off the season.
 Among several NJCAA All-Americans, Coach Meeks guided All-American forward and 2011 State Farm/Women's Basketball Coaches Association Junior College Player of the Year Jasmine McGhee, as well as 2014 All-American Anya Kalenta.
 Both players were honored following their Trailblazer careers by the Women's Basketball Hall of Fame for their outstanding play.

 812-888-4397 or firstname.lastname@example.org

 Assistant coach Clyde Buck enters his fifth season on the Trailblazers coaching staff.
 Coach Buck has helped the Lady Blazers post 102 victories and only 27 losses, reach three district championship games and advance to the 2016 NJCAA Division I National Tournament.
 In that time, numerous players have gone on to play at NCAA Division I and II programs.